 Candidates should highlight additional qualifications in areas such as:

 - Demonstrated knowledge of multiple assessment methods, both quantitative and qualitative, data collection strategies, and analytical techniques.
-A deep appreciation of the integral relationship between assessment questions, data acquisition, and analytical methodologies.

 - Experience analyzing existing administrative data which emanates from different campus units (i.e., libraries and office of institutional research).